inteliquent/voice-platform-demo/README.md

 ### Configuring the client for registration

-Open the app and go to Keypad -> Click the settings icon in the upper right hand corner -> Accounts -> +  -> Generic SIP Account:
+Open the app and go to Keypad -> Click the settings icon  or three dots for Andorid) in the upper right hand corner -> Accounts -> +  -> Generic SIP Account:

 1. Name your account
-2. Username: Cellphone number in E.164 format.
-This is the cellphone that has forwarding active in the examples above (e.g. +17201234567)
+2. `Username`: Your Cellphone number in E.164 format. (e.g. +17201234567) please don't forget the `+` in front of the 11 digit number
-3. Password: {contact your sales representative}
+3. `Password`: {contact your sales representative}
-4. Domain: inteliquent-demo.vp.sip.global
+4. `Domain`: inteliquent-demo.vp.sip.global
 5. Save
+6. If the registration was successful the registration status will be solid green.

 ### Configuring client for Push Notifications